Black Lives Matter protesters must disperse by 5pm on Saturday, police warn

 Far right group Britain First has also said its members will attend.

-On Friday, the Prime Minister expressed his dismay at the growing focus on removing statues in the wake of the toppling of slave-trader Edward Colston in Bristol on June 7.
+On Friday, Boris Johnson expressed his dismay at the growing focus on removing statues in the wake of the toppling of the memorial to slave trader Edward Colston in Bristol on June 7.

 More than 60 other statues are now listed as targets on a website called Topple the Racists.